Updated on 2025-03-28 GMT+08:00

 A geographical area with an independent network and an independent power supply.

-You are advised to select the same AZ as that of the servers.
+You are advised to select the AZ where the servers reside.

 Protocol Type